CraigClem/Client/README.md

           />
 ```

-All of the keys required form our backend models were passed as props from our userCard.
+All of the keys required from our backend models were passed as props from our userCard.

 ```js
 function UserCard({ id, profileImage , username, gacohort, github, linkedin, instagram, personalsite, twitter, userId })
 ```

-We then created two buttons which we conditionally rendered based on the user being the Author/owner of the profile.
-Edit and Add project, which when the user is logged in on thier profile would be displayed, and if they were viewing another users profile would not be displayed.
+We then created two buttons which we conditionally rendered based on the user being the Author/owner of the profile; Edit and Add project.
+Which, when the user is logged in and on thier profile page would be displayed, and if they were viewing another users profile would not be displayed.
 Both buttons when clicked would then Link the user to two forms to either add a new project or edit their profile details.

 ```js
 <Link to="/projects/new">